ssarvate/CSDA-1050F18S1/SimaSarvate-304328/sprint 2/readme.md

 **Camera ID 1259 (York & Lake Shore Blvd W)** - 6 accidents within the catchment area.

-By reviewing the distance calculations we find more red light camera IDs where 3 or more accidents are flagged within the catchment area:
+By reviewing the distance calculations we find more red light cameras where 3 or more accidents are flagged within the catchment area:

 **Camera ID 1234 (Dupont St Lansdowne Ave)** - 4 accidentswithin the catchment area.